etwk/blog/content/lists/books.md

 	- [ ] Father Time: A Natural History of Men and Babies #sociobiology #must
 	- [ ] Mothers and Others: The Evolutionary Origins of Mutual Understanding #sociobiology #must
 	- [ ] Mother Nature: Maternal Instincts and How They Shape the Human Species
+- [ ] The Anxious Generation: How the Great Rewiring of Childhood Is Causing an Epidemic of Mental Illness
+- [ ] The Book You Wish Your Parents Had Read (and Your Children Will Be Glad That You Did) #must

 ## People
 - [ ] I am Malala